 Optional

-- 3 cups diced potatoes optional
+- 3 medium carrots diced, optional

 - chopped fresh parsley and sour cream for serving, optional